Debian/dput-ng/docs/reference/configs.rst

 By default, dput-ng will look for configuration files in one of three places:
 ``/usr/share/dput-ng/``, ``/etc/dput.d/`` and ``~/.dput.d/``.
 Files in each
-location are additive, except in the case of a key conflict, in which case, the key is overriden by the next file.
+location are additive, except in the case of a key conflict, in which case, the key is overridden by the next file.
 The idea here is that packages must ship defaults in ``/usr/share/dput-ng``.
-If the system admin wishes to override the defaults on a per-host basis, the file may be overriden in ``/etc/dput.d``.
+If the system admin wishes to override the defaults on a per-host basis, the file may be overridden in ``/etc/dput.d``.
 If a user wishes to override either of the decisions above, they may modify it in the local ``~/.dput.d`` directory.